 Paul continues, “Give everyone what you owe him: If you owe taxes, pay taxes; if revenue, then revenue; if respect, then respect; if honor, then honor” (Romans 13:6-7).
 It displeases God when we disrespect the President.
 He expects us to honor and appreciate the leaders of our nation.

 He also wants us to pray for them.
 Paul asks “that requests, prayers, intercession and thanksgiving be made…for kings and all those in authority” (1 Timothy 2:1-2).
-We ought to pray for President Trump and ask God to give him discernment to lead our nation wisely.
+We ought to pray for our new President and ask God to give him discernment to lead our nation wisely.

 There are exceptions, however.
 There are things God has not granted to worldly governments.
 One is obedience to them above obedience to Him.
 The government can’t ask us to break God’s laws.
 If they do, it is appropriate for us to disobey.
 This is especially true if they are hindering the work of the gospel (Acts 5:29).